 Areas of expertise

 Christina diverse experiences as a social worker in urban, regional, rural and remote settings in urban and regional Victoria, remote regions of Cape York and inner-urban Brooklyn, NY strongly influence her teaching and research.
 In her current role as Research Coordinator of the Central Highlands Children and Youth Area Partnership (CHCYAP) Research Collaboration, she draws upon this knowledge and skill base to work collaboratively with the range of stakeholders within the Partnership.
 She is highly committed to contributing to the development of the next generation of social workers, and forging stronger connections between practice, theory, industry, community and research within the regional social work workforce.
-During her appointment as Associate Dean (Student Retention and Success) within the Faculty of Education and Arts, Christina developed strong knowledge of the barriers that "non-traditional" students face in their pursuit of higher education, and strategies and policies that can be implemented to address many of these barriers.
+Christina has presented her research at a range of national and international seminars and conferences.
+During her appointment as Associate Dean (Student Retention and Success) within the Faculty of Education and Arts, Christina developed in-depth knowledge of the barriers that "non-traditional" students face in their pursuit of higher education, and strategies and policies that can be implemented to address many of these barriers.

 - Children's and parents' experiences of family separation